 Experiential Education Program

-There are many benefits in providing experiential education opportunities to University of Kentucky students.
+There are many benefits to providing experiential education opportunities to University of Kentucky students.
 Whether you are looking to increase profitability and productivity, complete a project, or alleviate personnel shortages, hiring a student may be one of the most cost-effective decisions you will make – but there are more reasons to add students in a professional role to your team.
 Students are enthusiastic, present fresh ideas, contribute to the success of your organization, and provide a pool of potential employees with experience and training.

-How Will Your Internship Program Help Students?
+How Will Your Experiential Education Program Help Students?

-By participating in this mutually-beneficial program, you become part of the educational process, sharing your valuable expertise and teaching students about your profession.
+By participating in this mutually-beneficial program, you become part of the educational process, sharing your valuable expertise, and teaching students about your profession.
 Offering experiential learning opportunities helps students:

 - Obtain professional experience in their areas of academic study